Acute urinary retention treatment

-- The catheter can be placed through your skin, over your pubic bone, and through the lower abdominal wall directly into your bladder.
+- The catheter can be placed through the skin over the pubic bone, and through the lower abdominal wall, directly into the bladder.
 This is called the suprapubic route.
-The tube will provide temporary drainage until the situation can be managed via a cystoscopic procedure.
+The tube will provide temporary drainage until the cause of the obstruction can be treated.

 - Various dilators may be used to open the urethral channel wide enough to pass a catheter through.